 Sodium Nitrate (NaNo3) - Structure, Preparation, Properties, Uses, FAQs

-Sodium nitrate is an alkali metal nitrate salt and the chemical formula of sodium nitrate is NaNO3.
+Have you ever thought about a compound that is commonly found in fertilizers and plays a crucial role in the production of explosives?
+Yes the answer is Sodium nitrate.
+It is an alkali metal nitrate salt and the chemical formula of sodium nitrate is $\mathrm{NaNO}_3$.
 It is also known as Chile's saltpeter.
-Sodium nitrate is found exclusively in Chile and Peru.
-NO-3 The chemical name is nitrate.
-The compound consists of nitrate, NO-3, and the sodium cation that is Na+.
+Sodium nitrate is found exclusively in Chile and Peru. $\mathrm{NO}_3^{-}$ the chemical name is nitrate.
+The compound consists of nitrate, $\mathrm{NO}_3^{-}$, and the sodium cation that is Na+.
 Sodium nitrate is a white crystalline solid and has a high solubility in water.
 Sodium nitrate is also given the name white gold.

 This Story also Contains